Job losses to hit financial sector again as NIC plans to collapse insurance firms

 An avenue for patient capital, the insurance sector employs thousands of people as permanent employees or contract staff or agents to sell insurance products.

-Experts say the order to cease operation, which was signed by the Commissioner of Insurance, Dr. Justice Ofori, and the uncompromising position of the NIC amid the devastating effects of the COVID-19 pandemic on businesses, could cause panic among the insuring public, send hundreds back home and worsen the hardship situation in the country.
+Experts say the order to cease operation, which was signed by the Commissioner of Insurance, Dr Justice Ofori, and the uncompromising position of the NIC in the midst of the devastating effects of the COVID-19 pandemic on businesses, could cause panic among the insuring public, send hundreds back home and worsen the hardship situation in the country.

-“Under Section 178 of the Insurance Act, the Commission, by this letter, issues a one-month notice of enforcement to [name withheld] effective January 12, 2022.
-To protect your policymakers, the entire insurance industry, and the general public, you will be placed under enforcement with effect from February 10, 2022,” the notice that was issued to the companies said.
+“Pursuant to Section 178 of the Insurance Act, the Commission, by this letter, issues a one-month notice of enforcement to [name withheld] effective January 12, 2022.
+For the purposes of protecting your policymakers, the entire insurance industry and the general public, you will be placed under enforcement with effect from February 10, 2022,” the notice that was issued to the companies said.

-Our sources say more than five companies are involved, raising the stakes on the impact of joblessness and disruptions to the insurance sector and the financial sector in general.
+Our sources say more than five companies are involved, raising the stakes on the impact to joblessness and disruptions to the insurance sector and the financial sector in general.

 It also ordered the firms to stop their staff and agents from selling their products.